district10/blog/_posts/post-0001-pandoc-readme.md

     format stored in the additional variables `babel-lang`, `polyglossia-lang` (LaTeX) and `context-lang` (ConTeXt).

+    Native pandoc `span`s and `div`s with the lang attribute (value in BCP 47) can be used to switch the language in that range.

 `otherlangs`
 :   a list of other languages used in the document
     in the YAML metadata, according to [BCP 47].
 For example:
     `otherlangs: [en-GB, fr]`.
+    This is automatically generated from the `lang` attributes in all `span`s and `div`s but can be overridden.
-    Currently only used by `xelatex` through the generated `polyglossia-otherlangs` variable.
+    Currently only used by LaTeX through the generated `babel-otherlangs` and `polyglossia-otherlangs` variables.
+    The LaTeX writer outputs polyglossia commands in the text but the `babel-newcommands` variable contains mappings for them to the corresponding babel.

 `dir`
 :   the base direction of the document, either `rtl` (right-to-left)